YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 ## Overveiw
 - Test Automation Script with Selenium 4 by Java and Maven Project to simulate E2E User Scenarios
-- Implement number of Best Practices either in Project Structure, Synchronizations and Validations
+- Implement number of Best Practices either in Project Structure, Synchronizations with Fluent Wait Strategy and without any Thread Sleep and Validations
 - Using TestNG as the Testing Framework
-- Using Fluent Page Object Model Design Pattern in writing test script and page actions, thus chaining the scenario steps and validations in one line of code
+- Using Fluent Page Object Model Design Pattern in writing Test script and Page actions, thus chaining the Scenario steps and validations in one line of code
-- Designing Powerful Util Class for Different Actions with Web Elements
+- Designing Powerful Util Class for Different Actions with Web Elements and Bot Pattern for Abstracting Multiple interactions with Web Element
-- Data Driven framework such that store test data in Database and Json Files
+- Data Driven framework such that store All Test data in Json Files and Retrieve the Updated Test Data of Products and Users from MySQL Database
-- Generating Very Detailed Allure Reports for communicating test results with Screenshots
+- Generating Very Detailed Allure Reports with All Scenario Steps And Screenshots for Passed/Hard-Assertion-Failed/Soft-Assersion-Failed Tests, For better communicating the test results
-- Performing Parallel Execution with CI/CD Pipeline with Github Actions, thus reduce execution time reachs 90 seconds only to run 14 tests
+- Performing Parallel Execution with CI/CD Pipeline with Github Actions, thus reduce execution time to reachs 90 seconds only to run 14 tests
-- Bypassing UI Login, thus reduce execution time
+- Bypassing UI Login for All Tests, Thus Reducing Execution time
-- Implementing the Test Automation Pyramid
+- Implementing the Test Automation Pyramid such that Run Tests Over API besides the UI, Thus Reduce the Full Dependancy on UI and Element Identification and Reduce Execution Time

 ## Application Under Test
 - Automation Exercise Website https://automationexercise.com/